July 2019 Predictions:

 August 2014 Predictions:

 Do we dare make predictions through Spring of 2015?
 Well, major advancements really depend on Nvidia and AMD getting their hands on a process shrink, either 20nm or lower, and that likely won't happen until later in 2015.
 But we'll hazard a guess that Nvidia will release a new 5x Speed entry at the $200 price point (named either GTX 960 or 960 Ti), and AMD will release a behemoth 9x Speed card at the $600 price point, offering standard liquid cooling and performance that beats the GTX 980, particularly at the 4K resolution.
-We anticipate absolutely nothing going on at 4x Speed and below, not because it's not possible, but because neither Nvidia or AMD see sufficient profit margins at that level on the current node, making new releases a losing propostion when there are existing cards in the channel.
+We anticipate absolutely nothing going on at 4x Speed and below, not because it's not possible, but because neither Nvidia or AMD see sufficient profit margins at that level on the current node, making new releases a losing proposition when there are existing cards in the channel.

 You win some you lose some.
 The GTX 960 did indeed arrive in early 2015 at $200, while in June 2015 AMD did in fact release the liquid-cooled Fury X at $650 at the 9x speed rating, where it still resides today!
-The one area we were wrong was in cards at 4x Speed and below - there have been a great number of new releases at that pricepoint since 2014, including the RX 460, GTX 1050, and most recently the GT 1030.
+The one area we were wrong was in cards at 4x Speed and below - there were a great number of new releases at that pricepoint since 2014, including the RX 460, GTX 1050, and most recently the GT 1030.